Nyphakosi/shenzhen_solitaire/README.md

-a little project implementing shenzhen solitaire in rust with terminal input
+a little project implementing shenzhen solitaire in rust with a terminal interface